Contact Information

 Her works have been performed by major orchestras and ensembles worldwide, including the San Francisco Symphony, Seattle Symphony, Orpheus Chamber Orchestra, Santa Rosa Symphony, Boston Modern Orchestra Project, New Jersey Symphony Orchestra, Alarm Will Sound, and The President’s Own United States Marine Band.
 Her music is also championed by prominent chamber groups such as Windscape, Chinook Winds, Argus Quartet, Donald Sinta Quartet, and the Chamber Music Society of Central Virginia, as well as international ensembles including Orkest de ereprijs (Netherlands), Avanti!
 Chamber Orchestra (Finland), ICon Arts Ensemble (Romania), Cecilia Quartet (Canada), 15.19.
 Ensemble (Italy), Ascanio Quartet (Italy), and Atlas Ensemble (Netherlands), among others.

-Shuying’s accolades include awards and grants from OPERA America, the Fromm Music Foundation, the Alice M. Ditson Fund, the Copland House Residency Award, China National Arts Fund, ASCAP/CBDNA Frederick Fennell Prize, and The American Prize, International Antonin Dvorak Composition Competition, International Huang Zi Composition Competition, Melta International Composition Competition, among others.
+Shuying’s accolades include awards and grants from OPERA America, the Fromm Music Foundation, the Alice M. Ditson Fund, the Copland House Residency Award, China National Arts Fund, ASCAP/CBDNA Frederick Fennell Prize, The American Prize, the International Antonin Dvorak Composition Competition, the International Huang Zi Composition Competition, and the Melta International Composition Competition, among others.
 Her opera-in-development with librettist Julian Crouch received the OPERA America Discovery Grant and was workshopped at Houston Grand Opera.